Pylons/pyramid/docs/narr/urlmapping.rst

 match views in your application: ones that start with ``/archives`` and have subsequent path elements that represent a year, month, and day.
 And ones that start with ``/members`` which are followed by a path segment containing a member's name.
 This is very simple.
+When you limit your application to using URL dispatch, you know every URL that your application might generate or respond to, and all the URL matching elements are listed in a single place.

 :term:`URL dispatch` is not very good, however, at inferring the difference between sets of URLs such as: